ibm-cloud-docs/power-iaas/creating-vm-ssh-keys.md

 ## Creating an AIX VM instance
 {: #create-ssh-key}

 You can create an AIX VM instance with a configured SSH key by using the IBM Cloud CLI or the console.
-When using an AIX stock image as your boot volume, the root password is not set.
+When you use an AIX stock image as your boot volume, the root password is not set.
 You must connect to the AIX VM and set the root password for the system.
 Without completing this step, SSH login as 'root' appears as being _disabled_.
 If you have public network access to the AIX VM, you can use telnet from an on-premises system and set the root password.
-For more information on working with the AIX operating system, see [IBM AIX V7.2 documentation](https://www.ibm.com/support/knowledgecenter/en/ssw_aix_72/navigation/welcome.html).
+For more information, see [IBM AIX V7.2 documentation](https://www.ibm.com/support/knowledgecenter/en/ssw_aix_72/navigation/welcome.html).

 ### Using the IBM Cloud CLI to create an AIX VM with a configured SSH key
 {: #create-vm-cli}